pranscript/instagram_newsfeed_auto_like/README.md

 ## Usage

-* Tested on Chrome Browser.
+* Tested on Chrome Browser and Mozilla Firefox.
 * Copy, paste and run it in the console tab(Developer tools) in the browser.
 * Run it in the same tab as your news feed.